joshpinto6/joshpinto6/README.md

 <!-- This is a README file...
 You should **always** read the README file...
 Otherwise the README will be sad...
 And what would you have to commit to fix that? -->

 I'm joshpinto6, a developer who develops fullstack applications using React, Next.js, and Svelte and writing code in a variety of different programming languages.
-I also enjoy supporting **open source**/**no-code** software projects!
+I also enjoy supporting **open source** software projects!

 <!-- <img src="https://user-images.githubusercontent.com/91392083/191122816-de9ec506-59f0-4966-a07a-f3d2437ce1a1.png" valign="bottom" width=28 height=28> -->